Tab panels

 Tab and Shift + Tab

 When the user tabs into the tabbed interface component, the Tab key places the focus on the selected tab in the group.
-When the focus is on a tab, the next time the Tab key is pressed, the user leaves the tabbed interface component.
-Shift + Tab has the same behavior as the Tab key, except in the reverse order.
+When the focus is on a tab, pressing the Tab key leaves the group of tabs and the focus is placed on the displayed panel.

 Left arrow